About Tech Dads Life

 Why Trust Me?

 I don’t take money to recommend products.
-Every affiliate link on this site earns a small commission from Amazon if you buy through it — that’s disclosed clearly on every page — but it never influences what I write.
+Some pages may include affiliate links, and if you buy through them Tech Dads Life may earn a small commission at no extra cost to you.
+That never influences what I write.
 If something isn’t worth your money, I’ll say so.

 I’ve been covering tech long enough to remember when “AI” meant autocorrect, when smart speakers were a novelty, and when every gadget came with a fistful of proprietary cables.
 That context matters.
 It’s easy to be impressed by something new.
 It’s harder — and more useful — to know whether it will still be relevant in two years.